frankcholula/cvprlab/README.md

 # CVPR Labs
 Hello!
-This is a repository for University of Surrey's CVPR labs.
+This is a repository for the University of Surrey's CVPR labs with some nice visualizations built with `streamlit` and `firebase`.

-If you're a **student**, feel free to use this project for learning purposes and educational development.
-However, when submitting it as part of any academic work, you must give proper credit to the original author.
-Failing to do so may result in [academic penalties](https://www.surrey.ac.uk/office-student-complaints-appeals-and-regulation/academic-misconduct-and-appeals).

-If you're an **educator**, feel free to use it in your educational courses and tutorials.
-If you use it in course materials, a simple credit to the original author is appreciated.
+If you are a **University of Surrey student**, you are welcome to use this project as a learning resource and reference for your coursework.
+A simple credit to the OC (wee! that's me, [Frank](https://frankcholula.notion.site/)) would be greatly appreciated.
+However, please note that submitting this work as your own academic assignment is not permitted and may lead to [academic misconduct penalties](https://www.surrey.ac.uk/office-student-complaints-appeals-and-regulation/academic-misconduct-and-appeals).
+Just make sure you're submitting your orignal work.

 ## Setup
 To get started, you'll need to install the dependencies.
 I'm using [Poetry](https://python-poetry.org/) to manage the dependencies and [Pyenv](https://github.com/pyenv/pyenv) to manage the Python version.